ANL-CESAR/SimpleMOC-kernel/README.txt

 ==============================================================================

-There are a number of switches that can be set at the top of the makefile to enable MPI and OpenMP parallelism, along with more advanced compilation features.
+There are a number of switches that can be set at the top of the makefile to enable OpenMP parallelism, along with more advanced compilation features.

 Here is a sample of the control panel at the top of the makefile:

+< CPU Version >

-COMPILER    = gnu
+COMPILER    = intel
-OPENMP      = no
+OPENMP      = yes
 OPTIMIZE    = yes
 DEBUG       = no
 PROFILE     = no
 PAPI        = no
+MIC         = no

 Explanation of Flags:

-COMPILER <gnu, intel, ibm> - This selects your compiler.
+COMPILER <gnu, intel> - This selects your compiler.

 OpenMP - Enables OpenMP support in the code.
 By default, the code will
          run using the maximum number of threads on the system, unless otherwise specified with the "-t" command line argument.

-OPTIMIZE - Adds compiler optimization flag "-O3".
+OPTIMIZE - Adds compiler optimization flag "-O3" and other optimizations

 DEBUG - Adds the compiler flag "-g".